situmtech/situm-sdk-js/README.md

 You can find a published api reference at [https://developers.situm.com/sdk_documentation/sdk-js/index.html](https://developers.situm.com/sdk_documentation/sdk-js/index.html)

-Or run `yarn doc` at the respository to build the API reference documentation from jsdoc annotations.
+Or run `yarn doc` at the repository to build the API reference documentation from jsdoc annotations.

 Once the task is done, you can visit `docs/public/index.html` to check the reference